minana96/green-lab/README.md

 **duration** *positive integer*
 The duration of each run in milliseconds, default is 0.
 Setting a too short duration may lead to missing results when running native experiments, it is advised to set a higher duration time if unexpected results appear.

-**adb_cleanup_per_run** *string*
+**reset_adb_among_runs** *boolean*
-Provides flexibility for restarting adb connections after each run.
-This field accepts *restart*.
+Restarts the adb connection after each run.
+Default is *false*.
 Recommended to run Android Runner as a privileged user to avoid potential issues with adb device authorizaton.

 **time_between_run** *positive integer*
 The time that the framework waits between 2 successive experiment runs.
 Default is 0.